peconomou929/LyricDrawer/README.md

 *Lyric lines* are put together into *lyric sections* if they are not separated by any *empty lines* or *text lines*.

 ### Format of Lyric Lines
+Here is an example of what a lyric line looks like:

+`E: Now in the morning I - sleep ----- F: a D: lone -----; sweep - <G: the >D: streets - I - used - E: to C: own B: * A: *`

 A *lyric line* must have a specific format.
 It is read token by token, where tokens are separated by white space.
 Each token is either
 - a *note token*
 - or a *lyric token*